OfekOded/ns3-olsr-blackhole-attack/README.md

 ⚠️ Research Disclaimer

 This implementation is intended strictly for academic and research purposes, such as evaluating protocol vulnerabilities or testing Intrusion Detection Systems (IDS).
-Unauthorized use of these techniques in real-world environments is prohibited.
+Unauthorized use of these techniques in real-world environments is prohibited...